timo242/AI-Prompt-Engineering/Comprehensive AI-Powered RPG Content Creation Suite.md

 ## note:

-The following dialogs where created using my prompt engineering [code](https://github.com/timo242/AI-Prompt-Engineering/blob/main/cleo_cipher_scroll_q1.ipynb).
+Quest 1 json file is [here](https://github.com/timo242/AI-Prompt-Engineering/blob/main/cipher_scrolls_q1.json).
-The json quest dialog file is [here](https://github.com/timo242/AI-Prompt-Engineering/blob/main/cipher_scrolls_q1.json), and the json of is here --> [Ghaldassii Quest 2](https://github.com/timo242/AI-Prompt-Engineering/blob/main/ghaldassii_cipher_scrolls.json))
+Quest 2 json file is [here](https://github.com/timo242/AI-Prompt-Engineering/blob/main/ghaldassii_cipher_scrolls.json))

 ---
 # Quest_1

 ### Cipher Scrolls Quest 1 - Explore Hainir's Cave System
 > In the shadowy depths of Halnir's Cave, the adventurer encounters Cleo, engrossed in ancient tomes.
 She is on a quest to uncover the legendary cipher scrolls, believed to hold the secrets to Drak’Elri, the language of dragons.
 Eager to unlock these ancient wisdoms, Cleo persuades the adventurer to join her in this perilous endeavor.
 She believes that the scrolls, hidden within the cave and possibly beyond, offer a key to untold knowledge and power.
 Cleo's proposal weaves together danger, the allure of forgotten lore, and the promise of a journey into the heart of ancient dragon mysteries.